 Be truthful with your nurse and don't be shy.
 Y'all are going to be best buds by the time this is all over because there's probably very few people that have been where she will go with you.
 I mean, bright lights pointed straight at your girly bits while we stick our fingers in and look inside…while you push as hard as you possibly can?
 Who else has been there, really?

 Be unapologetically real.
-We don’t mind the moaning or the hand squeezing.
-The screaming doesn’t faze us, and we will forget what your vagina looks like 2 minutes after the baby is born.
+We don't mind the moaning or the hand squeezing.
+The screaming doesn't phase us, and we will forget what your vagina looks like 2 minutes after the baby is born.

-This doesn’t have to be inconvenient.
+Getting educated on labor and birth doesn't have to be hard.
 There are classes all over the place, including on the internet.
-You can take classes at the hospital you are planning to deliver at, or even a hospital you AREN’T planning to deliver at just because you heard the class was good.
+You can take classes at the hospital you are planning to deliver at, or even a hospital you AREN'T planning to deliver at just because you heard the class was good.
 You can search for specific classes like lamaze or hypno-birthing, or you can just take a general informative prenatal class.

 It's the hardest thing you will ever do in your life.
 You don't think you need a little bit of preparation before you jump right in?
 Someone once told me that childbirth is like running a marathon.
 You have to train and prepare before you start the race.
 Many people go to the hospital thinking that they don't need preparation because they want an epidural and so they won't have to experience pain.
 Let me tell you right now, that's a BAD IDEA for so many reasons, it takes a whole separate post to get into that.
 You have to do the work, girlfriend.
 Prepare for it.

 Be smart about what labor education you decide to use

 The best advice that I can give you is to invest in a birth course that has a few essential qualities:

 - It's online.
 My option is that an online class is superior because of the ease, convenience, and ability to re-watch as many times as it takes.